fernandospr/multiplatform-network-client-lib/README.md

 1. To build this app you'll need to compile `contacts-client-lib` first, as explained above.
 2. `contacts-client-lib` requires you to set the base url of the `contacts-backend-app`.
 You can configure this in `application.properties`.
 3. Open the project in your favorite IDE and run the main function from `Application.kt`.

+You can now perform GET, POST and DELETE requests to /api/contact-descriptions.
+E.g: TODO PASTE SCREENSHOTS